fsalomon/ring2sip/README.md

 # Ring2SIP: Forward Ring Doorbell Calls to SIP and Vice Versa

-This project allows you to forward Ring Doorbell calls to a SIP extension and vice versa.
-It has been tested with the [Ring Video Doorbell 4](https://ring.com/support/products/doorbells/video-doorbell-4) and Asterisk PBX systems.
+This project allows you to forward Ring Doorbell calls to SIP and vice versa.
+It has been tested with the [Ring Video Doorbell 4](https://ring.com/support/products/doorbells/video-doorbell-4) and Asterisk PBX.

 ## Features

 - **Ring-to-SIP**: Forward incoming Ring Doorbell calls (button press) to a specified SIP extension or ring group.
-- **SIP-to-Ring**: Your SIP extensions can initiate calls to the Ring Doorbell
+- **SIP-to-Ring**: Your SIP extensions can initiate calls to the Ring Doorbell.

 ## Prerequisites